kidunot89/wp-graphql-composer/README.md

 Run `wp-graphql-compose init` from your terminal in you working directory, select either `Theme` or `Plugin` and the theme or plugin files will be added to you project folder in the `template` directory for editing.

-Add ` && wp-graphql-compose build` to you `build` script in npm packages and the template files will be added to the `build` folder upon use `npm run build`
+Add ` && wp-graphql-compose build` to you `build` script in your package.json and the template files will be added to the `build` folder upon use `npm run build`

 ## Component Usage
 Simply import a component and pass the required props.